 Coffee Tastes Weak

-Most likely the grind is too coarse.
+The grind is most likely too coarse.
 Grind the coffee a little finer.
-Also, make sure you are allowing the coffee to steep for 3-4 minutes.
+Also, make sure you allow the coffee to steep for 3-4 minutes.

 Coffee Tastes Bitter

 The coffee may have been ground too fine.
-Next time use a coarser grind.
-If the coffee is dark roasted, make sure the coffee is fresh and lower the brewing temperature to 195 F.
+Next time, use a coarser grind.
+If the coffee is dark roasted, make sure it is fresh and lower the brewing temperature to 195 F.

 Coffee Taste Too Strong

 Use a 3-minute steep.
 Don’t let the brewed coffee sit inside the glass beaker brewing.
-Move it from the press pot to a thermal container or just brew what you need.
-Also note that if you’ve been accustomed to drinking drip coffee, press pot coffee will taste richer (stronger) at first.
+Move it from the press pot to a thermal container, or brew what you need.
+Also, if you’ve been accustomed to drinking drip coffee, press pot coffee will taste richer at first.

 Gritty/Thick Sediment

 This could be a problem with the filter.
-If the filter doesn’t fit snug against the glass, coffee sediment will go into the upper chamber.
+Coffee sediment will go into the upper chamber if the filter doesn’t fit snugly against the glass.
 Filters can become damaged.
 You can purchase replacement filters.

 Sediment Woes

-If everything tastes right, but the sediment is bothering you then consider purchasing the Espro Press, which has a tighter filter than traditional French Press coffee brewers.
-Another option is to cut up a paper filter as shown in this hack.
+If everything tastes right but the sediment is bothering you, consider purchasing the Espro Press, which has a tighter filter than traditional French Press coffee brewers.
+Another option is to cut up a paper filter, as shown in this hack.

 Water Takes Too Long to Boil

 I feel your pain.
-Only boil the amount needed for your press pot.
-In other words, don’t completely fill your kettle.
-If heating the water still takes too long, consider getting an electric kettle.
+Boil only the amount needed for your press pot—don’t completely fill your kettle.
+If heating the water takes too long, consider getting an electric kettle.
 An electric kettle is one of the best investments you can make.

 *Bonavita Electric Kettle